 What are other ways to safely treat skin tags on underarms?

 Some of the most effective treatments for skin tags can be found right inside your own home!
 Did you know that apple cider vinegar is an excellent natural treatment for skin tags?
 The acidic properties of the vinegar can destroy skin tag tissues.
 In fact, apple cider vinegar is so effective that it’s also used to treat warts, moles, and acne.
+Check out our overview article on home remedies for skin tags, plus our detailed article on using apple cider vinegar specifically.

+It’s pretty simple.
 Just take 2 tablespoons of apple cider vinegar and dip a cotton ball in it.
 Apply the vinegar-soaked cotton ball on your skin tag three times a day.

 Tea tree oil is also used to treat skin tags.
 Two to three drops of tea tree oil on a wet cotton ball is all you need.
 Apply it on the affected area thrice a day.
 After a few days, you will notice that the skin tag is hardening and changing in color.
 When it’s completely dried up, it will just fall off on its own.
+Check this article out for more detail.

-Another natural home treatment which you can try is lemon juice.
+Another natural home treatment that you can try is lemon juice.
 It’s a powerful antiseptic which contains citric acid that effectively dries out skin tags.
 Just soak a cotton ball in lemon juice and apply it directly on your skin tag.
 Don’t wash it off.
 Do it three times a day until the skin tag dries up and falls off.